GLOBAL MARKETS-Stocks rally fizzles, bond markets ponder risks for U.S. economy

 Elsewhere in currency markets, the euro EUR= rose 0.6% to $1.1156, its highest in four weeks, supported by the Russia-Ukraine peace talks.

-In commodities, oil prices jumped over $2 on supply tightness and the growing prospect of new Western sanctions against Russia even as Moscow and Kyiv held peace talks.
+In commodities, oil prices jumped more than $2 on supply tightness and the growing prospect of new Western sanctions against Russia even as Moscow and Kyiv held peace talks.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh